Turn your embroidery hobby into a business

 What about business tax and GST?

-If you're ready to set up a small business the Australian Tax Office provides all the informatioin you need to get started.
-The following videos on their YouTube channel provide a great overview of tax basics without any intensive reading.
+If you're ready to set up a small business the Australian Tax Office provides all the information you need to get started.
+The Australian Tax Office has a great overview video of tax basics without any intensive reading.

 We hope this article will help you with your embroidery business.
 There are absolutely no right or wrong ways as there are simply so many variables to consider.
 We are always happy and willing to assist you so please feel confident to call us with any questions you may have on 1800 000 360.